Presenting Irish Classical Theatre Company’s 2022-2023 Season!

 Directed by ICTC Associate Director Fortunato Pezzimenti

 ICTC and the BPO unite once more for a unique theatrical experience.
 Thought to be one of the last plays William Shakespeare authored alone, The Tempest tells the story of the sorcerer Prospero and his daughter Miranda, as they intervene in the lives of shipwreck survivors after having been stranded on a remote island for twelve years.
-ICTC Associate Director Fortunato Pezzimenti and Award-Winning BPO Conductor JoAnn Falletta team up once again to present this special one-weekend-only performance of magic, the music of Sibelius, and fantastical theatrics, starring Vincent O’Neill as Prospero.
+ICTC Associate Director Fortunato Pezzimenti and Award-Winning BPO Conductor JoAnn Falletta team up once more to present this special one-weekend-only performance of fantastical theatrics, magic, and the music of Sibelius.

 By George Stevens, Jr.